OPD Executive Staff

 jbeere@oaklandca.gov

-Assistant Chief James Beere has been a dedicated member of the Oakland Police Department (OPD) since 1997, serving the Oakland community for more than 27 years.
+Interim Chief James Beere has been a dedicated member of the Oakland Police Department (OPD) since 1997, serving the Oakland community for more than 27 years.
 Originally from San Francisco, he has proudly called Oakland home for nearly three decades.
-Prior to joining OPD Assistant Chief Beere attended Holy Name Elementary and Sacred Heart Cathedral High School before joining the United States Marine Corps, where he served with distinction as a Command Sergeant Major and is a decorated combat veteran.
+Prior to joining OPD Interim Chief Beere attended Holy Name Elementary and Sacred Heart Cathedral High School before joining the United States Marine Corps, where he served with distinction as a Command Sergeant Major and is a decorated combat veteran.

 • Assistant Chief of Police